Esbjerg, the Energy Metropolis of Denmark

 Oil and Gas:

 In the early 1970s, oil was discovered in quantities that were worth exploiting for production.
-Oil extraction began with Danfeltet in 1972, and was headed by Dansk Undergrunds Consortium (DUC), which was comprised of A.P.
+Oil extraction began with Danfeltet in 1972, was headed by Dansk Undergrunds Consortium (DUC), comprised of A.P.
 Møller, Gulf and Shell.
 In 1979, approximately 200 people were employed in the oil industry in Esbjerg.

 Bio and Smart Grid: